orkitec/orkitec.github.io/_pages/portfolio/portfolio.md

 <div class="row listrecent">
 <br><br>
-Hi, I'm Steffen the founder of [orkitec](/about/).
-On this page you'll find a overview of all things I've worked on in the scope of orkitec but also an overview of other companies or products that I've built in the past or currently in parallel.
+Hi, I'm Steffen the founder of orkitec.
+On this page you'll find a overview of all things I've worked on in the scope of orkitec but also an overview of other companies and products that I've built.

 	{% include_relative orkitec.html %}